dmaier-couchbase/cb-graph-demos/Social.md

 # Simpsons as a Social Network

-The Simpsons universe has a lot of fiktive characters.
+The Simpsons universe has a lot of fictitious characters.
 So the idea is to extract them from Wikisimpsons.com and create a social Graph of them.

 ## Categories